Before starting ARICEPT

 ARICEPT taken with certain medicines used for anesthesia may cause side effects.
 Tell the responsible doctor or dentist that your loved one takes ARICEPT before they have:

 - Medical procedures

 - Dental surgery or procedures

 Know the medicines that your loved one takes.
-Keep a list of all their medicines.
+Keep an updated list of all their medicines.
 Show it to the doctor or pharmacist before they start a new medicine.

 How should your loved one take ARICEPT?